STILLS ON FLICKR

 The next scene is completed by the four selected finalists.
 Each will act with both actors of the opposite sex.

-The final scene of the film is performed by the two actors awarded the lead roles.
+The final act of the film is performed by the two actors awarded the lead roles.

 AUDITION was shot chronologically over the course of one week in New York City in August 2012.